processone/docs.ejabberd.im/content/admin/installation.md

 ## Starting ejabberd

+ejabberd can be started manually at any time, or automatically by the operating system at system boot time.

+To start and stop ejabberd manually, use the desktop shortcuts created by the installer.
+If the machine doesn’t have a graphical system, use the scripts ’start’ and ’stop’ in the ’bin’ directory where ejabberd is installed.

-You can use the `ejabberdctl` command line administration script to start and stop ejabberd.
+You can also use the `ejabberdctl` command line administration script to start and stop ejabberd.
 If you provided the configure option `–enable-user=USER` (see [compile](#compile)), you can execute `ejabberdctl` with either that system account or root.